 General Description

 Maserati requests the Supplier to be the main creative force for the design and the development of the training assets.
-The web modules must be as engaging and interactive as possible, designed according to the best practices in terms of instructional design.
-It must include extended use of visuals, images and human/synthetic voiceover, and stock videos.
+The web modules must be as engaging and interactive as possible, designed according to the best practices in terms of instructional design and following andragogical principles.
+It must include extended use of visuals, images,human/synthetic voiceover, and stock videos.

 Maserati requests the Supplier to:

 be the main creative force for the design (graphics and instructional design) and the development of the digital training assets and materials; the WBTs must be engaging and interactive, making use of voiceover and have knowledge checks integrated in the module. act as the “Lead agency” for the successful design and rollout of the digital training campaign, interacting in this role with various Maserati stakeholders (as well as Maserati partners and suppliers);

+apply all the proper expertise in the field, accumulated through prior working experience with other automotive and non-automotive luxury brands (benchmarking);

+create a graphical design that balances effectiveness with the luxury positioning of Maserati, and respects the “Look and feel” of the brand;

-create a consistent training journey for the training population, in line with Maserati’s strategy and brand communication, by understanding the shared documents, and conveying a clear message to the dealer staff.
+create a consistent training journey for the training population, in line with Maserati’s strategy and brand communication, by understanding the shared documents, and conveying a clear message to the dealer staff;

+take into consideration when creating the Master file in EN that the final output will be subject to a translation process to localize the training for different markets, in European and Asian languages, thus the graphical design and spacing used must be carried over to facilitate such activity.
+The translation process is managed by Academy and therefore not part of the SoW.

 Input provided to the Supplier